FAQ

 Full details on PassageMaker’s transparent pricing are stated publicly throughout this web site.

-When considering a partner in China, make sure you ask about factory ownership, compensation structure, client references, non-compete clauses, quality systems, sub-supplier pricing and identity, company history, warranty terms and the plan for protecting your Intellectual Property (click here for a behind the scenes look at common pricing scams in China).
+When considering a partner, make sure you ask about factory ownership, compensation structure, client references, non-compete clauses, quality systems, sub-supplier pricing and identity, company history, warranty terms and the plan for protecting Intellectual Property in China (click here for a behind the scenes look at common pricing scams in China).

 At PassageMaker we fully understand the importance of trust and transparency and welcome any questions you may have.